2007 World Championships in Athletics – Men's 200 metres

 These are the official results of the men's 200 metres event at the 2007 IAAF World Championships in Osaka, Japan.
 There were a total number of 49 participating athletes, with six qualifying heats and the final held on Thursday August 30.
 This event is notable for being one of the two solo World Championship events in which Usain Bolt has been beaten as of July 2017, the other event being men's 200 metres in 2005 World Championships.

+The winning margin for the final was 0.15 seconds.

 Medalists

 Records

 Existing records at the start of the event.